lambdaspace/new_website/README.md

-# [TechMinistry](http://www.techministry.rocks/) - New website for Thessaloniki's Hackerspace
+# [LambdaSpace](http://www.lambdaspace.gr/) - New website for Thessaloniki's Hackerspace

-## What is the TechMinistry?
+## What is the LambdaSpace?

 A **120m^2 space** dedicated to creative software and hardware hacking.
 Tech communities, meetups and individuals now have their own space in Thessaloniki.

-TechMinistry provides a 3D printer, electronics, as well as a fully equipped lab that can help you prototype your idea.
+LambdaSpace provides a 3D printer, electronics, as well as a fully equipped lab that can help you prototype your idea.
 Moreover, you can get in touch with the city's brightest minds; makers, coders, ninjas, engineers, and designers meet here.

 The space is maintained thanks to the contributions of our (awesome) members and supporters.

 ## Website redesign

-The TM website was redesigned in order to increase the visibilty of the hackerspace, as well as to more effectively promote the events and projects that take place on a daily basis at the hackerspace.
+The LambdaSpace website was redesigned in order to increase the visibilty of the hackerspace, as well as to more effectively promote the events and projects that take place on a daily basis at the hackerspace.

 We used [Creative](http://ironsummitmedia.github.io/startbootstrap-creative/), a template based on the [Bootstrap](http://getbootstrap.com/) front-end framework for modern and mobile responsive web projects.

-We have also deployed our own instance of the open source discussion platfom Discource, available [here](http://discourse.techministry.rocks/).
+We have also deployed our own instance of the open source discussion platfom Discource, available [here](http://discourse.lambdaspace.gr/).

 ## How to contribute